-Although the reception is open for a lot of the time it is well worth phoning before hand to make sure that someone will be available to help you.
+Although the reception is open for a lot of the time, it is well worth phoning before hand to make sure that someone will be available to help you.

 No, you will be shown our caravans by the Park Manager or one of the Park Wardens.
-We are only there to advise you on the Parks facilities and the various models of caravan available.
+We are only there to advise you on the Parks facilities and the various models of caravans available.
 We strongly believe that the final decision should be yours to make without any pressure and in your own time.
 Some of our customers make several visits to the park before deciding on the right pitch and the right caravan, this is absolutely fine with us.

 Unfortunately we are currently unable to offer finance.

 Immediate family and close, personal friends are all welcome to use your holiday home.
 We do not allow the commercial letting out of caravans or lodges on the park.

 You can keep your caravan at Park Cliffe until it is 10 years old (25-30yrs old for a lodge) subject to the licence agreement and park rules.
 From 2012 the licence agreement for new holiday caravans was increased to 12 years.

 Yes, we use the standard contract produced by our trade association, the BH&HPA, and the NCC (National Caravan Council).
 This agreement is the contract that will be made between you and the park and it includes your right to keep the holiday home on the park for a given period of years and the times during which you can use your unit.
 Copies are available on request.